 Your transitional living plan will be based on your particular needs.
 You may move from one living situation to the next when you and your support team feel you are ready for a change.

 Transitional Living Program Group Homes help youth between the ages of 16 and 18 work toward independent living and complete their schooling/work training in a supervised group setting.
-Typically youth who move to a Transitional Living Program Group Home have been residing in a residential treatment facility.
+Typically youth who move to a group home have been living in a residential treatment facility.

-- Be enrolled and participating in Chafee Foster Care Program for Successful Transition to Adulthood (should be provided by the group home)
+- Be enrolled and participating in the Older Youth Program (should be offered by the group home)

 - Attend school

-- Get and keep a job (if they are attending school full time, they should not work more than 20 hours a week)
+- Get and keep a job (if you are attending school full time, you should not work more than 20 hours a week)

 - Develop goals and future plans

-- Show they are able to make responsible decisions
+- Show you are able to make responsible decisions

 - Get and keep a job

-- Understand how to manage their money and pay bills
+- Understand how to manage your money and pay bills

-- Understand the motional demands of living on their own
+- Understand the emotional demands of living on your own

-Apartment are furnished (refrigerator, stove, bed, oven, table, chairs, etc.) and have basic utilities available, such as trash, sewer/water, electricity/gas, phone accessibility, etc. Apartments will house no more than one youth per bedroom, unless otherwise approved by the family support team, the youth, the case manager, the provider, and the state agency.
-Apartments may be located near other treatment programs, throughout the community, or may be clustered together.
-Placements in the community allow full access to the services and resources needed to become independent.
+Apartments are furnished (refrigerator, stove, bed, oven, table, chairs, etc.) and have basic utilities available, such as trash, sewer/water, electricity/gas, phone accessibility, etc. Apartments will house no more than one person per bedroom, unless otherwise approved.
+Apartments may be located near other treatment programs, throughout the community, or may be clustered together to allow full access to the services and resources needed to become independent.